What is Complex PTSD?

 Image is taken from The Practical Guide For Healing Developmental Trauma by Laurence Heller and Brad J. Kammer

-As a non-pathologizing therapist, I do not strictly adhere to diagnostic terms in a way that creates harmful identifications, however, diagnostic terms and assessments can be a useful way to narrow down or enlighten you about what is happening for you and can help to create a sense of understanding of your struggles.
+As a non-pathologizing therapist, I do not strictly adhere to diagnostic terms in a way that creates harmful identifications; however, diagnostic terms and assessments can be a useful way to narrow down or enlighten you about what is happening for you and can help to create a sense of understanding of your struggles.

 Defining PTSD and C-PTSD

-PTSD is a fear-based disorder where there is a looming sense of threat.
+Post Traumatic Stress Disorder (PTSD ) is a fear-based disorder where there is a looming sense of threat.
 There may be flashbacks and nightmares of a traumatic event and symptoms manifest in avoidance of people, places and things as well as hypervigilance and startling.
 PTSD is associated with shorter-term traumatic exposure.

-C-PTSD is linked to prolonged and repeated traumas and manifests both with the symptoms of PTSD, as well as challenges in self-organization and emotional regulation, negative self-concept, such as worthlessness and guilt and relational difficulties where you might feel chronically disconnected from others.
+Complex Post Traumatic Stress Disorder (C-PTSD), aka complex trauma, attachment trauma, developmental trauma is linked to prolonged and repeated traumas and manifests both with the symptoms of PTSD, as well as challenges in self-organization and emotional regulation, negative self-concept, such as worthlessness and guilt and relational difficulties where you might feel chronically disconnected from others.

 If you grew up in an environment where you felt chronically under threat, abuse, neglect, emotionally distant and unavailable, walking on eggshells and generally unsafe, with a chronic feeling of fear or helplessness, you may have some of the manifestations of C-PTSD.
 Feeling unsafe does not have to mean your caregivers were physically or sexually abusive, it can mean you were not extended the care and compassion to help you navigate and understand your emotions, as a result of your caregivers being disengaged and emotionally unavailable.
 In essence, C-PTSD can impact you if you grew up not feeling accepted, loved or understood and you experience the effects of that in your day-to-day life.